25 Common German Idioms to Sound Like a Native

 4. Zwei Fliegen mit einer Klappe schlagen

-Literally: Kill two flies with one swat
+Literal translation: Kill two flies with one swat

 English equivalent: To kill two birds with one stone

-Wenn ich morgen nach Berlin fahre, dann kann ich meine Eltern und alte Schulfreunde besuchen und zwei Fliegen mit einer Klappe schlagen!
+Morgen kann ich meine Eltern und alte Schulfreunde besuchen und zwei Fliegen mit einer Klappe schlagen!

-(If I go to Berlin tomorrow I can visit my parents and old school friends and kill two birds with one stone!)
+(Tomorrow I can visit my parents and old school friends and kill two birds with one stone!)

 5. Eine Extrawurst verlangen

-Literally: To ask for an extra sausage
+Literal translation: To ask for an extra sausage

-English Equivalent: To ask for special treatment
+English equivalent: To ask for special treatment

 Der Sohn des Chefs verlangt immer eine Extrawurst!